Right now I’m looking into changing out my RV. I keep going back and forth between buying a fifth wheel and going for a Class A motorhome.

 To me, this is the #1 reason to pick a fifth wheel.
 The variety of creative uses of floor plans to maximize the space are amazing!
 Since the front of a motorhome has the driving area and a large window, there are simply fewer options for creative floorplans in a Class A.

-I’m not saying that Class A’s all have the same floor plan, but in general there are many more options with the fifth wheel.
+I’m not saying that Class A’s all have the same floor plan, but in general, there are many more options with the fifth wheel.
+Here, you can find an article I wrote where I list favorite fifth wheel floor plans for families.
+I also discuss how to pick a fifth wheel that’s perfect for you and your family.

 Openness With Slides In – Winner: Class A